premiumwp/manta/readme.txt

 == Usage Instructions ==

-1. To display featured post(s) on the homepage first create a category called "Featured" and then assign the specific post(s) you want to featured to the "Featured" category.
-You can display up to three featured posts.
+1. To display a featured post(s) on the homepage select the check box "Stick this post the front page" in the Publish panel (under Visability).
+You can display up to three featured posts on the homepage.
 2. Layouts can be assigned globally in the Customizer, and/or on a per post/page basis in the editor on the specific post or page.
 Note: you need to add widgets to primary and/or secondary sidebar in order to see the available layout options in the customizer and individual page layout option.

 == Copyright ==